Knee Arthroscopy Negligence Claims

 Other incisions make room for surgical instruments within the joint.
 Damaged cartilage can be trimmed and tendons can be repaired.

-Knee arthroscopy may be done under general anaesthesia, under local anaesthesia with lidocaine and regional anaesthesia, in which you are completely numb from the waist down.
+Knee arthroscopy may be done under general anaesthesia, under local anaesthesia, and regional anaesthesia, in which you are completely numb from the waist down.
 In some cases, the patient will be able to see their knee joint in real time on the TV screen.

 Errors & Complications

-Ideally, the orthopedic surgeon will be able to diagnose the problem in the knee but he or she can miss an orthopedic problem in the knee or might label the problem with a wrong diagnosis completely.
+Ideally, the orthopaedic surgeon will be able to diagnose the problem in the knee but he or she can miss an orthopaedic problem in the knee or might label the problem with a wrong diagnosis completely.
 This can lead to poor treatment or no treatment at all for the condition.

 In any arthroscopy, bacteria can be transferred from the instrument or the skin and there can be an internal infection, possibly of the knee joint itself.
 These can be painful infections that limit the mobility of the knee.
 Oral or IV antibiotics need to be used in order to heal the infection and reduce the pain.